mantoni/hub.js/docs/documentation.md

 });
 ```

-#### Exception handling

-In case we do not pass a callback to `emit` and we don't have any of the above
+In case we do not pass a callback to `emit` and we don't have the above
-error handlers installed, the error will be thrown by emit:
+error handler installed, the error will be thrown by emit:

 ```js
 try {